sedostheatre/sedos.co.uk/input/shows/2021-sedos-roadmap-out-of-lockdown.md

 Dear Sedos members and friends,

-As London starts to come out of lockdown, we are starting to discuss what Sedos' activities might look like during the rest of 2021.  \
+As London starts to come out of lockdown, we are discussing what Sedos' activities might look like during the rest of 2021.  \
 \
 Our hope is that we can start in-person (non-socially distanced) activities from the end of June.
 Assuming so, this would allow us to start preparing for and rehearsing an autumn season.